jaredLunde/render-props/packages/paragraphs/README.md

 # Paragraphs
-A state container which provides a simple interface for creating paragraphs with line breaks from raw text with `\n` new lines.
+A function as child component which provides a simple interface for creating paragraphs with line breaks from raw text with `\n` new lines.
 The default render child is:
 ```js
 const defaultParagraph = props => <p key={props.key} children={props.text}/>
 ```